 Ever been frustrated with people who feel they are making progress from gathering information about every possibility of your Network Marketing opportunity?

-They want to know every detail about the compensation plan.
+They want to know about the products or all the details about the compensation plan.

-They want to examine all 1600 training videos.
+They want to examine all back office training.

-… all done just to make a decision about joining our business or buying our products.
+… all just to make a decision about joining or saying “no” to your business (or buying the products}.